We’re very excited to be running a symposium at University of Leeds on 16–17 April 2021.

 The call document is here (PDF), please share widely across disciplines.

-Deadline for submissions is Dec.
-1st 2020, see call below for details.
+EXTENDED Deadline for submissions is Jan.
+11th 2021, see call below for details.

 Keywords: contingency, materiality, agency, performative ontology, sound, music, responsiveness, intra-action

 The Garden of Forking Paths (GFP) project approaches musical composition through a framework of contingent materiality, material agency, listening, and responsiveness.
 Going further than appending these elements to existing compositional approaches, it situates both (1) players’ responsiveness to contingency, and (2) the material agency of instruments, as the conditions for sound-making and composition; music is emergent from the ‘intra-action’ (Barad) between player and instrument.

 In this symposium we would like to facilitate discussion and reflection between a diverse array of practitioners and researchers (not only Music) who work with responsiveness to material contingency and agency.
 In the language of Andrew Pickering, practices that negotiate a ‘dance of agency’ between humans and the more-than-human.
 We are keen not to emphasise particular practices or disciplines, but rather discuss how dances of agency are diversely engaged and negotiated, and the nature of what they give rise to.